Ladder Accident Claims

 Employers are legally obliged to offer a safe working environment to their staff, which means ensuring that adequate and appropriate training has been provided, as well as risks assessments being carried out for all settings.
 If your employer has failed in this duty of care and it has resulted in you being injured, you may be eligible to make a no win no fee work accident claim.

-Whether the symptoms of your injury are mild or severe, we can assist you with your claim.
-To discuss your case further and to receive answers to any relevant questions you may have, please feel free to request a call back using the contact form above.
+Whether the symptoms of your injury are mild or severe, a solicitor can assist you with your claim.
+To discuss your case further and to receive answers to any relevant questions you may have, please feel free to request a call back or call 0800 678 1410.